MUCollective/mucollective.github.io/work-with-us.md

 ### Prospective Ph.D. students

-Students who want to work with the lab can do so by applying to a Northwestern Ph.D. program.
+Students who want to work with the lab can do so by applying to a Northwestern Ph.D. program:

 [Computer Science](https://www.mccormick.northwestern.edu/computer-science/academics/graduate/phd/), or <br/>
 [Technology & Social Behavior](https://tsb.northwestern.edu/admissions/), a joint Ph.D. program between Computer Science and Communication.